cldwalker/bb-clis/README.md

 Generates [vega-lite](https://vega.github.io/vega-lite/) visualizations given vega-lite data as a file or on stdin.
 Data file can be json or edn.

 ### Setup
-Install vega-lite cmds with `yarn global add vega-lite`.
+Install vega-lite cmds with `yarn global add vega-lite --peer && yarn global add canvas`.
+This was last confirmed to work with vega-lite 5.1.0 and canvas 2.8.0.

 ### Usage